Call for Researchers and Practitioners

 - AI’s energy, water, and land footprint

-- Community responses to hyperscale data centers
+- Community responses to hyperscale data centers and extractive mining

-- Sufficiency-oriented AI design
+- Care-centered, sufficiency-oriented approaches to AI design

 4. Linguistic Justice and Majority World AI

-- Regionally grounded large language models
+- Regionally grounded large language models and public-interest AI

-- Protection of linguistic diversity
+- Protection of linguistic diversity and minority dialects

 - Cooperative AI infrastructures serving minority languages